pflee1989/pflee1989/README.md

 Below is an introduction about me:

-- 🔭 I’m currently working on building apps that give insightful answer
+- 🔭 I’m currently working on building apps that give insightful answers to behavioural patterns
 - 🌱 I’m currently learning algorithms in Python and Azure fundamentals
 - 👯 I’m looking to collaborate on open source projects
-- 🤔 I’m always looking for learning opprutnities by doing
+- 🤔 I’m always looking for learning opporutnities through collaboration
 - 💬 Ask me about Chinese food ^^
 - 📫 How to reach me: pflee1989@outlook.com
 - 😄 Why Doing IT?
-It is great to guild something substantial without plumbing or wiring
+It is great to build something substantial without plumbing or wiring
 - ⚡ Fun fact?
-I love spices, they make life great
+I love spices (nutmeg is my favorite), they make life great